rd235/libpam-net/README.md

 network name at login.
 If a network namespace having the same name as the username exists, pam runs the user's shell in that namespace.
 If such a namespace does does not exist, it is created during the login process.

+- **pam_groupnet.so** users belonging to any group starting with *groupnet-* join the network namespace named after the dash of the group.
+If the specified network namespace exists, pam runs the user shell in that namespace.
+If such a namespace does does not exist, it is created during the login process.

 ### INSTALL: